zio/zio-config/docs/read/index.md

 Type of `myConfig` is `ConfigDescriptor[String, String, MyConfig]`.
 Type says, running it by passing a source will return `MyConfig`

-## Fully Automated Config Description
+## Fully Automated Config Description - ZIO-CONFIG-MAGNOLIA

 If you don't like describing your configuration manually, and rely on the names of the parameter in the case class (or sealed trait), there is a separate module called `zio-config-magnolia` which uses `Magnolia` library to automatically derive the descriptions for you.